uniwuni/cubical-1lab/src/Algebra/Group/Subgroup.lagda.md

     subgroup-contains-unit : subgroup-pred .contains unit
 ```

-From this definition, we can also extract the notion of subgroups as
+From the predicate definition, we can also recover subgroups in the
-groups equipped with an injective homomorphism into $G$.
+morphism sense.

 ```agda
   induced-group : GroupOn (Σ (subgroup-pred .contains))